SeiryuZ/HemeWeb/documents/evaluation/README.md

   * [ ] Male
   * [ ] Female

-3. Profession?
+3. Career stage
-  * [ ] Student (Related with informatics)
+  * [ ] MSc student
-  * [ ] Student (Not related with informatics)
+  * [ ] PhD student
-  * [ ] Biologist
+  * [ ] PDRA
   * [ ] Lecturer
+  * [ ] Professor

+4. Discipline
+  * [ ] Informatics / CS
+  * [ ] Computational Scientist
+  * [ ] Biological Scientist
-  * [ ] Medical practitioner
+  * [ ] Clinician
   * [ ] Other ..................

-4. Familiar with operating command line interface ?
+5. Familiar with operating command line interface ?
   * [ ] Yes
   * [ ] No

-5. If familiar with command line interface.
+6. If familiar with command line interface.
 How long have you been using it?
   * [ ] < 1 years
   * [ ] 1 - 2 years
   * [ ] 2 - 3 years
   * [ ] > 3 years

-7. Familiar with operating web browser (Chrome / Safari / IE / Opera)?
+8. Familiar with operating web browser (Chrome / Safari / IE / Opera)?
   * [ ] Yes
   * [ ] No

-8. If familiar with web browser.
+9. If familiar with web browser.
 How long have you been using it?
   * [ ] < 1 years
   * [ ] 1 - 2 years
   * [ ] 2 - 3 years
   * [ ] > 3 years

-9. Familiar with docker?
+10. Familiar with docker?
   * [ ] Yes
   * [ ] No

-10. If familiar with docker.
+11. If familiar with docker.
 How long have you been using it?
   * [ ] < 1 years
   * [ ] 1 - 2 years
   * [ ] 2 - 3 years
   * [ ] > 3 years

-11. Familiar with HemeLB ?
+12. Familiar with HemeLB ?
   * [ ] Yes
   * [ ] No